 The study does not provide healthcare for any health condition participants have or that we identify during normal study activities.
 However, we recommend that you take any abnormal results we find to your healthcare provider.
 If you do not have a healthcare provider we can give you recommendations of healthcare resources in the community.

-We will share some results of physical measurements with individual participants, but genetic testing hasn’t begun yet.
+Genetic testing hasn’t begun yet.
 You might choose to receive genetic test results that show increased risk for a serious health condition for you or your child under age 18.
 However, we will only give you this information if there are steps that you can take to keep this condition from happening.
 These types of conditions are very uncommon in the population.
 The option to receive those results can be found on the consent form.